-- In Week 3 or 4 of your first semester, we will conduct an Initial Course Evaluation (if you are a new student) or a Welcome Back Survey. (this questionnaire will explore how the last academic year went for you and how you are settling into the new year so far). - Each semester you will complete one Student Module Evaluation Questionnaire (SMEQ) for each of the two modules that you have studied in that semester.
+- In Week 3 or 4 of your first semester, we will conduct an Initial Course Evaluation (if you are a new student) or a Welcome Back Survey.
+This questionnaire will explore how the last academic year went for you in terms of the support you have received). - Each semester you will complete one Student Module Evaluation Questionnaire (SMEQ) for each of the two modules that you have studied in that semester.

-At the end of each year you will be asked to complete an end of year survey.
-In your final year (Level 6) this will be the National Student Survey (NSS).
+3. In your final year (Level 6) this will be the National Student Survey (NSS).